 8 – Flick of the Switch

 After 1981’s For Those About to Rock proved to be a worthy follow-up to Back in Black, this next album from 1983 kicked off what is regarded as AC/DC’s weak period.
 At this point, the band had seemingly become a little stale in the sense that they had been around for a while and were seen as a little old hat particularly with the developing thrash and speed metal genres coming to prominence.
 However, Flick of the Switch is an underrated album and contains some killer tracks such as the opening track “Rising Power.”
-The band produced it themselves which is likely the reason why it has a rawer sound then the previous couple of records.
+The band produced it themselves which is likely the reason why it has a rawer sound than the previous couple of records.
 As previously stated, drummer Rudd left after its release.

 7 – Back in Black